JOHNNYMACONNY/ybf-studio/docs/professional_style_guide_refactoring_plan.md

 ---

-**🎯 Phase 12E focuses on implementing a unified professional design system with 3D backgrounds, PulseSync-inspired colors, and mathematical harmony across the entire AudioServiceApp.**
+**🎯 Phase 12E focuses on implementing a unified professional design system with 3D backgrounds, PulseSync-inspired colors, and mathematical harmony across the entire YBF Studio.**

 **Ready to begin Phase 12E implementation!** 🚀
 ```